 Some policies include European cover or give you the option to pay more for it.
 So it’s possible to have short-term cover if you’re borrowing a car to drive to France, for example.

 Many temporary car insurance policies have an upper age limit of 75 and the lower age limit can vary.
-For some companies it starts at 21, which makes it difficult for young drivers to get short-term cover.
-However, the AA's lower age limit starts at 18 and InsureDaily covers drivers from 19 to 75 years old.
+For some companies, it starts at 21, which makes it difficult for young drivers to get short-term cover.
+However, the AA's lower age limit starts at just 18, while InsureDaily and Cuvva both insure drivers as young as 19.

-If you have points on your licence or motoring convictions it can make it difficult to get temporary cover.
+If you have points on your licence or motoring convictions, it can be difficult to get temporary cover.
 Also, some providers will not cover non-UK licences so you should shop around and compare cover levels if you’re planning on letting a visitor to the UK or an expat with a foreign licence use your car.